Benjamin F. Edwards & Company Inc. Sells 1,985 Shares of Medtronic plc (NYSE:MDT)

-Benjamin F. Edwards & Company Inc. cut its position in Medtronic plc (NYSE:MDT – Get Rating) by 5.1% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 36,820 shares of the medical technology company’s stock after selling 1,985 shares during the period.
-Benjamin F. Edwards & Company Inc.’s holdings in Medtronic were worth $4,085,000 at the end of the most recent reporting period.
+Benjamin F. Edwards & Company Inc. lessened its position in shares of Medtronic plc (NYSE:MDT – Get Rating) by 5.1% in the first quarter, according to its most recent filing with the SEC.
+The firm owned 36,820 shares of the medical technology company’s stock after selling 1,985 shares during the quarter.
+Benjamin F. Edwards & Company Inc.’s holdings in Medtronic were worth $4,085,000 at the end of the most recent quarter.

-A number of other hedge funds have also added to or reduced their stakes in MDT.
-Norges Bank purchased a new position in Medtronic in the fourth quarter worth $1,349,223,000.
-BlackRock Inc. raised its stake in Medtronic by 4.7% in the fourth quarter.
-BlackRock Inc. now owns 107,903,362 shares of the medical technology company’s stock worth $11,162,603,000 after buying an additional 4,883,180 shares in the last quarter.
-Sumitomo Mitsui Trust Holdings Inc. bought a new position in Medtronic in the first quarter worth about $481,525,000.
-Renaissance Technologies LLC increased its stake in shares of Medtronic by 680.7% during the fourth quarter.
-Renaissance Technologies LLC now owns 3,574,541 shares of the medical technology company’s stock valued at $369,786,000 after purchasing an additional 3,116,700 shares in the last quarter.
-Finally, Capital Research Global Investors boosted its holdings in Medtronic by 10.6% in the fourth quarter.
-Capital Research Global Investors now owns 20,618,348 shares of the medical technology company’s stock worth $2,132,968,000 after purchasing an additional 1,974,556 shares during the last quarter.
+A number of other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+Envestnet Asset Management Inc. increased its position in Medtronic by 1.4% during the 1st quarter.
+Envestnet Asset Management Inc. now owns 2,839,871 shares of the medical technology company’s stock valued at $315,084,000 after purchasing an additional 39,242 shares during the period.
+IFG Advisory LLC increased its position in Medtronic by 7.7% during the 1st quarter.
+IFG Advisory LLC now owns 15,873 shares of the medical technology company’s stock valued at $1,761,000 after purchasing an additional 1,134 shares during the period.
+Janney Capital Management LLC increased its position in Medtronic by 60.6% during the 1st quarter.
+Janney Capital Management LLC now owns 19,373 shares of the medical technology company’s stock valued at $2,149,000 after purchasing an additional 7,308 shares during the period.
+Bank Pictet & Cie Asia Ltd. increased its position in Medtronic by 1.4% during the 1st quarter.
+Bank Pictet & Cie Asia Ltd. now owns 22,190 shares of the medical technology company’s stock valued at $2,462,000 after purchasing an additional 297 shares during the period.
+Finally, TFC Financial Management increased its position in Medtronic by 22.7% during the 1st quarter.
+TFC Financial Management now owns 1,323 shares of the medical technology company’s stock valued at $147,000 after purchasing an additional 245 shares during the period.
 Institutional investors and hedge funds own 80.23% of the company’s stock.

 Medtronic Increases Dividend

-The company also recently declared a quarterly dividend, which was paid on Friday, July 15th.
-Investors of record on Friday, June 24th were paid a $0.68 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, July 15th.
+Stockholders of record on Friday, June 24th were issued a dividend of $0.68 per share.
+This is a positive change from Medtronic’s previous quarterly dividend of $0.63.
 The ex-dividend date of this dividend was Thursday, June 23rd.
-This represents a $2.72 dividend on an annualized basis and a yield of 3.00%.
-This is an increase from Medtronic’s previous quarterly dividend of $0.63.
-Medtronic’s payout ratio is currently 72.92%.
+This represents a $2.72 annualized dividend and a dividend yield of 3.00%.
+Medtronic’s payout ratio is presently 72.92%.

 Medtronic plc develops, manufactures, and sells device-based medical therapies to healthcare systems, physicians, clinicians, and patients worldwide.
 Its Cardiovascular Portfolio segment offers implantable cardiac pacemakers, cardioverter defibrillators, and cardiac resynchronization therapy devices; cardiac ablation products; insertable cardiac monitor systems; TYRX products; and remote monitoring and patient-centered software.